The Initial Agreement and Deposit

 You may elect to have different inspectors inspect the property, if you wish to obtain professional opinions from inspectors who specialize in a specific area (i.e. roof, HVAC, structure).
 However, keep in mind that the home inspector may not be able to visualize or test all potential issues in the home but will do as complete a job as possible.
 If you are not currently working with an inspector, we can recommend several reputable options.

-Depending on the items uncovered at the home inspection, you have the right to ask for repair of damaged, inoperable or non-acceptable areas of the home OR a credit to repair them yourself.
+Depending on the items uncovered at the home inspection, you have the right to ask for a repair of the damaged, inoperable or non-acceptable areas of the home OR a credit to complete the repair yourself or with reputable companies that you know or have worked with before.

 In Illinois, both parties in the transaction are represented by an attorney.
 The attorney approval period is where your counsel can review the contract and suggest modifications.
 These changes are in an attempt to protect you from any undue obligations.
 Your attorney will also add language or create an addendum for agreed to terms not a part of the customary contract.
-They will also review condo documents, financials, order title and much more!
-A REAL ESTATE attorney’s review is always highly recommended.
-During attorney review, if the contract is not acceptable to either party, both have the option to cancel.
+They will also review condo documents, financials, order title, and much more!
+A real estate attorney’s review is always highly recommended.
+During attorney review, if the contract is not acceptable to either party, both have the option to cancel under specific terms.
 If the contract is acceptable, then the transaction moves forward towards closing.

 A mortgage contingency states that you will buy the home subject to obtaining a mortgage.
 If you cannot obtain a mortgage, and the seller will not agree to move forward with the sale, the contract will then be void.